awslabs/aws-sdk-kotlin/services/s3/API.md

 ## Binary Data

-Binary data (streams) are represented as an [software.aws.clientrt.content.ByteStream].
+Binary data (streams) are represented as an [aws.smithy.kotlin.runtime.content.ByteStream].

 To supply a `ByteStream` there are several convenience functions including: